Ashur Tolliver

-Ashur Jordan Tolliver (born January 24, 1988) is an American former Major League Baseball (MLB) pitcher who played for the Baltimore Orioles and Houston Astros in 2016 and 2017.
+Ashur Jordan Tolliver (born January 24, 1988) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Baltimore Orioles and Houston Astros in 2016 and 2017.

 Career

 Amateur

 Tolliver attended Sylvan Hills High School in Sherwood, Arkansas, where he helped lead the team to three state championship games; winning titles in 2003 and 2005.
 He played college baseball at both the University of Arkansas at Little Rock and Oklahoma City University.
 In 2008, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 Baltimore Orioles

 Tolliver was drafted by the Baltimore Orioles in the fifth round, 146th overall, of the 2009 Major League Baseball Draft.
 He made his professional debut with the Low-A Aberdeen IronBirds.
 He returned to Aberdeen in 2010, posting a 5.77 ERA in 20 games.
-In 2011, Tolliver split the season between the High-A Frederick Keys and the Single-A Delmarva Shorebirds, pitching to a cumulative 2-3 record and 2.40 ERA in 29 games.
+In 2011, Tolliver split the season between the High-A Frederick Keys and the Single-A Delmarva Shorebirds, pitching to a cumulative 2–3 record and 2.40 ERA in 29 games.
 Tolliver missed the entire 2012 season after undergoing shoulder surgery.
 In 2013, Tolliver again split the season between Frederick and Delmarva, posting a 2.98 ERA with 42 strikeouts in 48.1 innings of work.
-The following year, Tolliver split the season between Frederick and the Double-A Bowie Baysox, recording a 3-2 record and 2.89 ERA in 27 appearances.
+The following year, Tolliver split the season between Frederick and the Double-A Bowie Baysox, recording a 3–2 record and 2.89 ERA in 27 appearances.
 For the 2015 season, Tolliver returned to Bowie, logging a 2.91 ERA with 61 strikeouts in 58.2 innings pitched.
 On November 6, 2015, Tolliver elected free agency.
 On February 8, 2016, he re-signed with the Orioles organization on a minor league contract and received an invitation to Spring Training.
 He was assigned to Double-A Bowie to begin the year.
 While playing with Bowie, Tolliver made a bare-handed catch on a line drive that garnered national headlines.

 Tolliver was selected to the 40-man roster and called up to the majors for the first time on May 23, 2016.
 He made his MLB debut on May 26, pitching 1.1 innings of relief against the Houston Astros and striking out 3.
 He was later optioned to the Triple-A Norfolk Tides, but was later recalled on June 22.
 Tolliver earned his first major league win on June 24 against the Tampa Bay Rays.
 On August 31, Tolliver was designated for assignment by Baltimore after posting a 5.79 ERA in 5 appearances.